GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

-.. _command_line_data_reduction:
+.. _data_reduction:

 **************
 Data Reduction
 **************

-Before start, make sure you have:
+This chapter will guide you on reducing **Flamingos-2 Images**.
+Before we start, make sure you have:

     - Anaconda is properly installed;
-    - A Virtual Environment was properly created and is active;
+    - A Conda Environment was properly created and is active;
-    - AstroConda (STScI) is properly installed within the Virtual Environment;
+    - AstroConda (STScI) is properly installed within the Conda Environment;
-    - DRAGONS was successfully installed within the Virtual Environment;
+    - DRAGONS was successfully installed within the Conda Environment;

 DRAGONS installation comes with a set of handful scripts that are used to reduce astronomical data.
 One of the most important scripts is called